ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 # vCenter Server overview
 {: #vc_vcenterserveroverview}

 VMware vCenter Server is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of a minimum of three {{site.data.keyword.cloud}} {{site.data.keyword.baremetal_short}} and it soffers shared network-attached storage and dedicated software-defined storage options.
+The VMware environment is built on top of a minimum of three {{site.data.keyword.cloud}} bare metal servers and it offers shared network-attached storage and dedicated software-defined storage options.
 It also includes the automatic deployment and configuration of an easy-to-manage logical edge firewall, which VMware NSX powers.
 {: shortdesc}

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.

 After initial instance deployment, you can increase shared storage by ordering more Network File System (NFS) file shares from the {{site.data.keyword.slportal}} and by manually attaching them to all ESXi servers in a cluster.
 You can also take advantage of VMware vSAN as a storage option.
 To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers post-deployment.

-For dedicated storage, see [NetApp ONTAP Select](/docs/services/vmwaresolutions?topic=vmware-solutions-netapp).
+For dedicated storage, see [NetApp ONTAP Select](/docs/vmwaresolutions?topic=vmware-solutions-netapp).

 For vCenter Server with NSX-V instances, if you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition, and you can purchase more VMware components, such as VMware vRealize Operations.
 You can also add IBM-Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

-For vCenter Server with NSX-T instances, management functions such as ordering add-on services and applying updates are not supported.
+For vCenter Server with NSX-T instances, applying updates are not supported.
+Also, only a limited number of add-on services are supported.
 {:important}

 ## vCenter Server with NSX-V architecture